MertSenel/IaC-CICD-ARMTemplate-AzureDataBricks-Sample/README.md

 - The environment abbrevation ex. dev, qa, test, staging, prod is automatically appended to naming conventions of resources and resource groups.
 - This structure allows dynamic paramaterization of the CD pipelines.

-(The project was initially just deployed a standalone DataBricks Workspace, later on I've converted the project to deploy Azure Databricks worksapce with VNET injection.
+(The project was initially just deployed a standalone DataBricks Workspace, later on I've converted the project to deploy Azure Databricks workspace with VNET injection.
 I will leave development branches in case you want to see my work, history is also available through Pull Requests)

 ## Azure DevOps Pipelines:
 ### Continuous Integration